SamNugget/AR_LEARNING_TYP/README.md

 # Learn to code with Microsoft HoloLens

-This repo is dedicated to my third year project (dissertation) completed as part of BSc Computer Science degree at Lancaster University (2020-2023).
+This repo is dedicated to my third year project (dissertation) completed as part of a BSc Computer Science degree at Lancaster University (2020-2023).

-My C# is self-taught, and I have learnt a great deal over the course of this project.
-The most elegant code is notably:
+My C# is self-taught, and this project was created under tough time constraints.
+As such, some of my code style is poor.
+But I have learnt a great deal over the course of this project, and some elegant code exists, most notably:

 • <b>Objects/ObjectInstanceManager.cs</b> - for creating "assembly-independent" objects.